Frankston, Victoria: Tertiary

 The Frankston campus of Chisholm Institute is the largest provider of technical and further education (TAFE) in Frankston and on the Mornington Peninsula.
-Established at the turn of the 20th century, it was initially named Frankston Technical School, (no it wasn't, was originally Frankston High School 12 Feb 1924) and was one of the first in Victoria.
+Established at the turn of the 20th century, it was initially named Frankston Technical School and was one of the first in Victoria.
 It later became the Frankston College of TAFE in 1974, before merging with a number of other colleges of TAFE in the southeast metropolitan area of Melbourne to form the Chisholm Institute in 1998.
 The institute takes its name from the former Chisholm Institute of Technology, which had a campus in Frankston before merging with Monash University in 1990, and had taken its name from the 19th century humanitarian Caroline Chisholm.
 It is located on Fletcher Road in the Frankston Central Business District (CBD).

 The fifth largest campus of Monash University is located in the suburb, on McMahons Road in Frankston, and was established in 1990.
 Named the Peninsula campus, it is unique among Monash University campuses in that it focuses on the industry strengths specific to area it is located in.
 For Frankston, this includes: commerce, education and health (with an emphasis on community and emergency health).
 It is also affiliated with nearby Frankston Hospital.
 The campus is located on the site of the former Chisholm Institute of Technology, which was founded in 1983, and merged with Monash University in 1990.
 It was also the Frankston Teachers' College from 1959 to 1973, as well as the State College of Victoria from 1974 to 1982.
 Before becoming an academic campus in 1959, the site was a residential property named Struan.
 An Arts and Crafts style country house built on the property dates from 1924, and now serves as the postgraduate students' centre of the campus.